Rehabilitation of Marawi: History

-Amidst the ongoing Battle of Marawi, President Rodrigo Duterte created an inter-agency taskforce called Task Force Bangon Marawi on June 28, 2017, to facilitate the rehabilitation after the conflict subsides.
+Amidst the ongoing Siege of Marawi, President Rodrigo Duterte created an inter-agency taskforce called Task Force Bangon Marawi on June 28, 2017, to facilitate the rehabilitation after the conflict subsides.
 Government funds allocated for the Philippine hosting of the regional 2019 Southeast Asian Games was initially cancelled in August 2017 and reallocated to the rehabilitation efforts; two months later, the government said that the country will remain as hosts.

 On October 18, 2017, the Department of the Interior and Local Government announced that rehabilitation efforts had already begun.
 By October 27, 2017, a few days after the conflict ended, the Armed Forces of the Philippines dissolved its Joint Task Force Marawi, and set up Joint Task Force Ranao to facilitate the rehabilitation efforts.

 The Philippine military started clearing unexploded ordnance after the battle and cleared around 85 percent of the ordnance by May 2018, facilitating the return of around 70 percent of displaced Marawi residents.

 In 2020, the chair of Task Force Bangon Marawi declared that 20%-30% of Marawi City had been rehabilitated.
 Around 2,800 families remained in temporary shelters by November 2020.
 Five years after the siege, in May 2022, 72% of Marawi City had been rehabilitated.
-On 5 December 2024 PBBM created the Office of the Presidential Adviser for Marawi Rehabilitation and Development (OPAMRD) to implement programs, activities, and projects for the rebuilding of Marawi and nearby localities.
+On 5 December 2024 President Bongbong Marcos (PBBM) created the Office of the Presidential Adviser for Marawi Rehabilitation and Development (OPAMRD) to implement programs, activities, and projects for the rebuilding of Marawi and nearby localities.

-On June 23, 2025, President Bongbong Marcos visited and inspected the construction progress of Marawi Dansalan Integrated School (MDIS) in barangay Moncado Colony.
+On June 23, 2025, Marcos visited and inspected the construction progress of Marawi Dansalan Integrated School (MDIS) in barangay Moncado Colony.
 The school campus is made of 10 four-storey school buildings that will accommodate children from preschool to senior high school.
 He also directed that the new Marawi City General Hospital to open ahead of time in August instead of September.

+In April 2026, PBBM ordered acceleration of Marawi rehabilitation of key infrastructure projects and livable communities.